PranavKumarAV/Lets-stay-updated/README.md

 This app helps users:
 - Choose a topic (e.g. Politics, Sports, AI, Movies, or Custom)
 - Select region (Worldwide or Country-specific)
+- Provides tailored news personalised to the user

+## Users can configure (Optional)
 - Choose preferred sources (Reddit, Substack, etc.)
 - Set how many updates to receive (5, 10, 25, 50)
 - Get concise, AI-generated summaries with links to original articles